Tominous/casper-1/README.md

 # Features
 Casper comes with a variety of sub-modules such as:

+- Music player.
+This iteration is entirely thanks to [this user](https://gist.github.com/EvieePy/ab667b74e9758433b3eb806c53a19f34) while I continue working on the intricacies to modify it to my needs.
 - A dice parser.
 Ex: `casper roll 2d10+6`
 - A handy reminders module.
 Ex: `casper remindme 3 days How great is this bot?` will result in Casper reminding you in 3 days time how great he really is.